Posted Feb 14th, 2007 in Featured Artists. Get notified of updates by email.

 And, although her compositions often seem simple, it’s primarily because of the visual space she creates in her paintings.
 The gently curving land and muted colors also combine to form a specific mood throughout her entire body of work.

-Overall, I find Lightell’s work very compelling, yet for a different reason than I’d normally write about.
+Overall, I find Lightell’s work very compelling.
+However, while browsing her landscapes, I realized I like her paintings for a rather different reason than most.

 Her paintings aren’t intense or full of contrast, but there’s a sense of solitude and contemplation in them that just seems. . . honest.